MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 The feature is ready to advertise when all of the following are true:

-- The Phase 0-selected wgpu/egui migration is independently green, uses one wgpu API generation, and records why v27 or v30 was selected.
+- The Phase 0 wgpu 30/egui migration is independently green (Section 7.1's ledger fully closed, not just the native debug compile), and uses one wgpu API generation.
 - `Off`, `Prefer`, and `Require` semantics are documented and tested.
 - The renderer reports actual enabled capability and precise fallback reasons.
 - BLAS/TLAS creation, build ordering, transforms, add/remove, growth, destruction, and hot reload are validation-clean.